Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic

-Additionally, unlike the conventional HMM, our model considers two extra parts to address the unique challenges and achieve our goals.
-In the first part, discussed in Section \ref{Factor model}, we assume a state-specific measurement model of the observations to reduce dimensionality by utilizing the FM.
-In the second part, discussed in Section \ref{transition model}, we introduce different transition models to both the discrete-time version and the continuous-time version of our model.
-Typically, conventional HMM assumes constant transition probabilities, which can be easily violated when analyzing multiple individuals simultaneously.
-Therefore, our model considers individual-specific and time-specific transition probabilities by involving a transition model.
-Furthermore, within Section \ref{transition model}, considering the continuous-time version, we further tackle the issue of irregular spacing.
+Unlike the conventional HMM, our model incorporates two additional components to address the unique challenges and achieve our goals.
+In the first component, discussed in Section \ref{Factor model}, we posit a state-specific measurement model for the observations to learn interrelationship structures via EFM.
+In the second component, discussed in Section \ref{transition model}, we introduce transition models (TM) for learning heterogeneous transition patterns.

-\subsubsection{State-Specific Measurement Model}
+\subsection{State-Specific Measurement Model}